transdigiware/blockchain/howto/ibp-console-import-nodes.md

 Importing an ordering service into the console allows you to create new channels for peers to transact privately.

+If you are having trouble with an ordering service you imported, it might be because it was exported too long ago for the JSON representing it to have all of the latest necessary fields in it that allow certain features to work.
+Reach out to the administrator of the console where the ordering service was created and ask them to re-export the ordering service.
+{:tip}

 ### Before you begin
 {: #ibp-console-import-orderer-before-you-begin}

 Even in the world of Hyperledger Fabric, ordering node admins do not have many responsibilities.
 In the {{site.data.keyword.blockchainfull_notm}} Platform, these responsibilities are reduced even further, and because of the [Limitations](#ibp-console-import-limitations) imposed on imported nodes, these responsibilities are reduced to nothing.
 As a result, there is not much point in becoming an additional admin of an ordering node.
-Despite this, the console will ask you to associate an identity.
-Feel free to associate any identity in your wallet.

 Far more useful than becoming the admin of an ordering node is becoming an admin of the ordering organization itself.
 This role gives you administrative rights over the ordering service (allowing you to add organizations to the consortium or nodes to the ordering service) as well as over the system channel, giving you the permission to modify system channel [capabilities](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-update-channel-available-parameters-advanced).